 In addition to mesothelioma, asbestos exposure is known to cause other types of cancer.
 After mesothelioma, lung cancers are most often associated with asbestos exposure, because asbestos fibers attach to the lungs.

-Not every instance of lung cancer is caused by asbestos exposure, but the attorneys at Martin & Jones will consult with medical experts to determine whether a particular case of lung cancer was caused or contributed to by exposure to asbestos.
+Not every instance of lung cancer is caused by asbestos exposure, but your North Carolina asbestos lawyer at Martin & Jones will consult with medical experts to determine whether a particular case of lung cancer was caused or contributed to by exposure to asbestos.